startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         def __init__(self, operator):
             self.q = deque()
             self.op = operator

         def get_best(self):
             if not self.q:
                 return None
             return self.q[0][0]

+        '''

+        if q has elements, look at back of queue. pop the elements off that cannot be best possible (i think?
+WTF??)
+        Ok sure.
+What the count does is it shows the range for which it is the best possible value. once you exit the range, remove the front of the queue, and go to the next best, which will be the best for a certain sized window before another thing is the best.
+        So we keep track of the bests at each step only, and keep the best even if we "pop" because its located a lil to the right, of the thing you popped on the main stream.
+        '''
         def push(self, val):
             count = 0
             while self.q and self.op(val, self.q[-1][0]):
                 count += 1 + self.q[-1][1]
                 self.q.pop()
             self.q.append([val, count])
+        '''
+        Pop front. only if count is == 0.
+        Otherwise, decrement the count.
+Why is the count important?
+        I guess the count keeps track of the range you are sliding across so if you pop it, and slide to the right, its still THE BEST POSSIBLE VALUE (because the best possible value is located somewhere a lil to the right), because it was not actually popped. just some garbage element on the main list was popped.
+        '''
         def pop(self):
             if not self.q:
                 return None